KhamzatNug/32bit-Single-cycle-CPU/16bitSingleCycleMIPS/ReadMe.txt

 Single-cycle 16 bit CPU
-(instruction set will be expanded later, multy-cycle and pipelined version will come later(logisim + verilog))
+(instruction set will be expanded later[last update: andi,ori,sll,slr] , multy-cycle and pipelined version will come later(logisim + verilog))
-*To open .circ file Logisim is required.
-*To open .vcd file Gtkwave(or any other wave viewer)

 Program Counter(16 bit register):
-	It is usefull to use one of these registers to hold "zero" temporary, but it is up to you.
+	Word-addressable(it is usefull to use one of these registers to hold "zero" temporary, but it is up to you.)

 Instruction Memory(16X32)
-	Word-Addressable

 Data Memory(16X16)